This Standard has been developed to enable our people to understand the behaviours expected in order to pursue Queensland Rail’s vision and purpose.

 - We provide excellent customer service internally and externally

 - We respect other people and demonstrate professionalism

 - We consider our community and the environment

 This Standard applies to those referred to in Section 3.1 in the workplace, at places where there is a connection with work, or where their behaviour impacts, or has the potential to impact, Queensland Rail, including (without limitation) when:

 - at work/on duty for Queensland Rail

-- attending and representing the Company at a work-related event or function.
-This includes but not limited to a conference, an awards event, a media briefing, a meeting
+- attending and representing Queensland Rail at a work-related event or function.
+This includes but is not limited to a conference, an awards event, a media briefing, a meeting

 - wearing Queensland Rail branded clothing including personal protective equipment, lanyards, photo IDs or lanyard cards that show the Queensland Rail brand